WarpshotCoH/sunrise-specs/Manifest 1.0/README.md

 > - Serpent have also created an optional UI mod called "NewUI".
 This has the application ID `com.serpentdev.newui`.
 > - Another separate group called "OpenShips" are the team running a public server called "Liberation".
 Their server ID is `net.openships.liberation`.
 This server uses the Serpent client.

+You can see two example manifests in this folder - these are complete versions of the snippets below.
+It is assumed that the user would have the "SerpentDev" one installed by default, and then add the "OpenShips" one on top.

 ## The XML file
 To avoid confusion with other manifests or XML files, it is recommended (but not required) that the XML file hosted by your server uses the `.sunrise.xml` extension.
 For example, the manifest for OpenShips may be accessible from https://openships.net/repo/openships.sunrise.xml.